Brest-Java-Course-2017/A_Kushnir_Java_Course_2017/README.md

 "JOURNALISTS GUIDE"

-This is a test project for the course "Developing Web applications in the Java language"
+This is a test project for the course "Developing Web applications on the Java language"

 The project implemented by two entities: "Journalists" and "Articles".